 This was stunning, there are lots of characters to meet again, and of course, the parade was spectacular.
 This is magical for everybody and you can not go to Disney World and not visit this.
 Although we loved it, there is little to no shade, so if it is raining or super hot, I would definitely try a different park if you can!

 I recommend buying a passport at Epcot so the kids have something to look for in each country.
 This is really educational as you walk around each country learning about their cultures and seeing what their houses would look like.

 Also, there is a kids section where you get your passport stamped.
 There is a lot of walking here, but it really is a great day.
 Again there are lots of characters to meet.
 We did this again when Freddie was 11 and it was as much fun then as it was when he was 6 years old.

 The Blue Man Group

-If you are a regular reader of my blog you will know our love of the theatre.
 This was an amazing show, we hadn’t pre-booked tickets and just got them from a stand outside, but it wasn’t cheap.
-So I definitely recommend booking them in advance.
-You can get them from only £39 per adult and £25 per child (we paid double that on-site)
+So I definitely recommend booking tickets in advance if you can.

 The Eighth Voyage of Sindbad